caiopizzol/docworks/README.md

 - Documentation platform integrations
 - Journey templates for common use cases

+### Development Setup

+Pre-commit hooks are automatically installed when you run `pnpm install`.
+These hooks run linting and formatting checks before each commit to ensure code quality.
+If you need to bypass them (not recommended), use `git commit --no-verify`.

 ## Why DocWorks?

 - **Real-world testing** - AI navigates docs like developers do